 Standard Committee Response: Section 2.3.1. prohibits introduction of GMOs, including farm inputs such as biodegradable mulches, so it is already addressed.

+4.7 Protected cropping

+General principle

+Natural light, air and water are essential components of organic plant production.

 Comment Anton Pinschof, France: Soil and sub-soil are not at all mentioned (see in B1 the definition of soil which mentions the connection to the pedosphere, which means that a link to the sub-soil is required).
 Change to: Natural subsoil, soil, light, air and water are essential components of organic plant production.